gschmutz/iot-vehicle-tracking-demo/README.md

 FROM dangerous_driving_count;
 ```

-Alterantively we can also use a "sliding window" where we still count over 30 seconds, but now with a slide of 10 seconds.
+Alternatively we can also use a "sliding window" where we still count over 30 seconds, but now with a slide of 10 seconds.

 ```
 DROP TABLE dangerous_driving_count;